cyberbotics/webots/docs/reference/motor.md

 #### Coupled Motor Limits

-In principle any of the motors among the coupled ones can be commanded directly (either by getting its tag with `wb_robot_get_device` or through `wb_robot_get_device_by_index`).
-Hence, it must be ensured that all of the motors remain within their own limits no matter which among them is called, irrespective of the command given to it or their relative multiplier value.
+Since each motor applies the command received according to their own multiplier value, it must be ensured that the position and velocity limits are consistent across coupled motors.
-Therefore, in a coupled motor context, the motor limits have to be exactly a factor of each other, the factor being determined by the respective multipliers.
+Therefore, in a coupled motor context, these motor limits have to be exactly a factor of each other.

-> **Note**: this rule is enforced only for `minPosition`, `maxPosition`, `maxVelocity` and `maxAcceleration`.
+> **Note**: this rule is enforced only for `minPosition`, `maxPosition` and `maxVelocity`.
-For `maxForce` and `maxTorque` it is not, and if due to the multipliers a command beyond the limit is requested, the corresponding warning messages are silenced but the limit itself is nonetheless respected.
+For `maxForce` and `maxTorque` it is not, and if due to the multipliers a command beyond the limit is demanded, the corresponding warning messages are silenced but the limit itself as specified in the motor fields is nonetheless respected.

 For example, assume a set of four coupled motors having `multiplier` values of 2, 0.5, 4 and -4, the table below shows how the limits of motor B, C and D should be set.